Support Policies

 Support Ticket

-We generally answer within 4 business hours to any message – whether it is an initial question or a clarification.
-Due to the complexity of the product, we do not employ support engineers.
-You will be directly in contact with the software engineers who built the product.
+We typically respond within four business hours to any message, whether it is an initial question or a request for clarification.
+Due to the product's complexity, we do not employ support engineers.
+Instead, you will be in direct contact with the software engineers who built the product.

-Note that we generally don't debug your source code neither offer support through screen sharing.
+Please note that we generally do not debug your source code or offer support through screen sharing.

 Bug Fixing

-At PostSharp we are on a 3-week iteration pace.
-Normally, each iteration, we release one build per maintained branch (which means generally 3 branches: the current stable branch, the previous major version and the in-development branch if it is already ready for preview).
+At PostSharp, we operate on a three-week iteration pace.
+Typically, we release one build per maintained branch during each iteration.
+This generally includes three branches: the current stable branch, the previous major version, and the in-development branch if it is ready for preview.

 Priority Description